Arioch3d/DA_Capstone/README.md

 While cleaning the data, I did notice that the Marvel Dataset includes ALL Characters that have appeared in the comic books, so I am limiting the selection to actual heroes or villians and not civilian nor animals that have appeared in the comic books.

 I would also like to try and use BeautifulSoap to webscrape data from the web to make sure I have the latest data for my comparison.

+Datasets were found at the following locations.
+I may not use all of them, but just in case I wanted to make sure I had a link for them.
+Superhero Power Analytics: https://www.kaggle.com/datasets/shreyasur965/super-heroes-dataset/data?select=superheroes_data.csv (sourced from superheroapi.com)
+Comic Characters: https://www.kaggle.com/datasets/vipulgote4/comic-characters/data?select=marvel-wikia-data_csv.csv (Both DC & Marvel found here)
+Superhero Characters and Powers: https://www.kaggle.com/datasets/baraazaid/superherodb?resource=download (plan on using this as a look-up to display the abilities of each hero)

+I would like to try and use BeautifulSoup to scrub superheroapi.com into my database to ensure I have the latest data for each character.